 2. It Is inexpensive

 Producing a microlearning course is also far less expensive.
 It needs fewer resources and teachers.
-To develop your material, you don’t even need any special “microlearning tools”; a standard LMS content editor would suffice – however a specialist microlearning-based platform like TalentLMS will make the process much easier.
+To develop your material, you don’t need any special “microlearning tools”; a standard LMS content editor would suffice – however a specialist microlearning-based platform like TalentLMS will make the process much easier.

 3. It’s adaptable